scallyw4g/poof/README.md

 `poof` is currently undergoing a hardening phase before a 0.1.0-alpha release.

-At the time of this writing, the tool relies on itself to generate ~15k lines of code, and makes use of every documented feature.
-That said, there are many combinations of features that are left un-used, and likely broken.
+At the time of this writing, the tool relies on itself to generate ~15k lines of code and makes use of every documented feature.
+That said, there are many combinations of features that are left un-used, and very possibly broken.

-Error messages are sometimes nonsensical, misleading, or missing.
+At the moment, error messages are sometimes misleading or missing.
+Generally, UX is reasonable in some places, and highly questionable in others.

+That said, helpful error reporting is a primary concern for `poof`.
+I've put a large amount of effort into writing a system that makes error reporting easy for the language and helpful for the user.
+Taking the error reporting system and putting it to use at the language level is the final step.
+The C parser uses the error reporting system extensively, and it works great.

 ## Roadmap to 0.1.0-alpha

 Most of the hard work of writing a C preprocessor and parser is done.
-There are still some unusual cases that don't correctly parse that I've found in windows headers, but for the most part the parser works correctly.
-Once I'm satisfied it parses headers correctly, I'll point it at a few popular C projects in an attempt to ferret out more bugs.
+There are still some unusual cases I've found that don't parse correctly, but for most normal-ish code it's solid.

 Once I'm satisfied with the parser, I'll move on to writing a test harness that explicitly validates the behavior of `poof` itself.
-Until then, the behavior will continue to be implicitly specified by its own output, which is used to build itself.
+Until then, the behavior will continue to be implicitly specified by its own output, which is used to build `poof` itself.

-Finally, auditing error messages and completing documentation will be done before releasing a 0.1.0-alpha version of `poof`.
+Finally, auditing error messages and completing documentation needs to be done before releasing a 0.1.0-alpha version of `poof`.